bbauska/Coursera-Bootstrap/readme.md

 that we applied in order to manipulate the DOM to reflect the behavior as pertinent in this particular case.

 With this, we complete this exercise.
-It\'s time for you to do a Git commit with the message more Bootstrap and jQuery.
+It&apos;s time for you to do a Git commit with the message more Bootstrap and jQuery.

 <h4>Exercise (Instructions): More Bootstrap and JQuery</h4>